Skip to content

 Since FY 2020, the NIH has funded implementation science research projects through Ending the HIV Epidemic initiative.
 These projects cross all four domains (diagnose, treat, prevent and respond) of EHE efforts and work in EHE jurisdictions.
-Since it’s inception, RAISE has worked in consultation with fourteen projects.
+Since it’s inception, RAISE has worked in consultation with fifteen projects.
+The projects listed below are those RAISE currently works with.

 FY 2023 EHE Supplemental Research Projects